Buy your freshwater fishing license

 - MassWildlife offices—Only accept cash or checks.

-More info about Buy your freshwater fishing license
+More info for Buy your freshwater fishing license

 If you buy your license from a vendor, you will receive a paper copy at the time of purchase.
 If you buy your license online, you can print your own copy.
 You must bring your license with you when fishing.
 You can either bring a paper copy or be prepared to display a true, complete, and legible image of your license on your smartphone if an official asks you to.